common-workflow-language/user_guide/src/introduction/basic-concepts.md

 Operation is an abstract process that also takes inputs, produces outputs, and can be used in a workflow.
 But it is a special operation not so commonly used.
-It is discussed in another section.
+It is discussed in [another section](https://github.com/common-workflow-language/user_guide/blob/main/src/topics/operations.md).

 The CWL specification allows for implementations to provide extra functionality and specify prerequisites to workflows through *requirements*.
 There are many requirements defined in the CWL specification, for instance:

-- `InlineJavascriptWorkflow`, enables JavaScript in expressions.
+- `InlineJavascriptWorkflow` - enables JavaScript in expressions.
-- `SubworkflowFeatureRequirement`, enables nested workflows.
+- `SubworkflowFeatureRequirement` - enables nested workflows.
-- `InitialWorkDirRequirement`, controls staging files in the input directory.
+- `InitialWorkDirRequirement` - controls staging files in the input directory.

 Some CWL runners may provide requirements that are not in the specification.
 For example, GPU requirements are supported in `cwltool` through the